movebit/move/language/move-analyzer/design.md

 ## The design of move-analyzer2
-move-analyzer2 is have complete new design for move lanugage IDE support.
+move-analyzer2 is a novel move lanugage IDE support.

-move-analyzer2 have a build in semantic analyzer for move and MSL.
+move-analyzer2 include semantic analyzer of move and MSL.

-First let's look at some core Concept of move-analyzer2.
+First visit some core Concept of move-analyzer2.

 ### `Item`
 Item is something you can define in you program. and used it later somewhere.